-- 3.1 A team scoring a safety touch is awarded 2 points - 3.2 A team scores a safety when their opponents cause the ball to be brought into their end zone and the ball is ruled dead in the end zone before they can bring it out legally, or the ball is considered to have not left the end zone. - 3.3 A safety touch is not awarded when a player's momentum, while intercepting a pass in the field of play, causes the ball to be brought into the end zone, where it is eventually rules dead; the intercepting team shall be awarded a first down at the point of interception.
+- 3.1 A team scoring a safety touch is awarded 2-points. - 3.2 A team will score a safety when their opponent is flagged, loses possession of the ball, or goes out of bounds while they are in the end zone. - 3.3 A safety is not awarded when a player's momentum, while intercepting a pass in the field of play, in the judgment of the officials causes the ball to be brought into the end zone, where it is eventually is ruled dead and the intercepting team shall be awarded a first down at the point of the interception.

-5v5 Rule 5 - Timing / Over Time
+5v5 Rule 3 - Timing / Over Time